McKay hoops a fast-paced success story

 But with more experience in the system, along with improved play from a team that relies on its depth – 12 different players have started games – the Royal Scots are contenders this season in the GVC.

-“We looked at it and said, ‘are we gonna beat West Salem and Sprague and South Salem or whoever, playing them the same way they’re trying to play us?’
+“We looked at it and said, ‘Are we gonna beat West Salem and Sprague and South Salem or whoever, playing them the same way they’re trying to play us?’
 Probably not,” Sanderson said.

 “So we can either throw our hands in the air and say we’re gonna get beat or we could try to look for a way, a little more creative, to figure out how we’re gonna compete with these guys.
 That’s what we’ve done here.”